andrei0x309/clear-wallet/README.md

 ## Description

-This is an open source, NON-KYC privacy focused, EVM wallet browser extension implementation using Ethers, manifest version 3, Ionic, and Vue, first released on the Chrome web store on August 2022.
+This is an open source, NON-KYC, privacy-focused, EVM wallet browser extension implementation using Ethers, manifest version 3, Ionic, and Vue, first released on the Chrome Webstore in August 2022.

-ATM it also has some farcaster related features.
+ATM, it also includes some Farcaster-related features.

-For more info you can check [docs website](https://clear-wallet.flashsoft.eu)
+For more info, you can check [docs website](https://clear-wallet.flashsoft.eu)

 ![Featured on Alchemy](/repo_res/alchemy.png?raw=true "Featured on Alchemy")

-**Listed on:** ethereum.org, alchemy, product hunt, alternativeto, walletconnect, and most connect kits including Rainbow, thirdweb, privy and more.
+**Listed on:** ethereum.org, alchemy, product hunt, alternativeto, walletconnect, and most connect kits, including Rainbow, thirdweb, privy, and more.

 ## How to Build